betaflight/betaflight.com/docs/wiki/tuning/4-0-Tuning-Notes.md

 During the 4.0 development period, we found that two, closely spaced, narrower notches, would achieve better noise results with less delay, than one single wider notch.

-The value `dyn_notch_width_percent` sets how far apart, in percentage either side of the centre frequency, these paired notches will be.
+The value `dyn_notch_width_percent` sets how far apart, in percentage either side of the center frequency, these paired notches will be.
 The `dyn_notch_q` factor of 120 sets them to almost half the width of the dynamic notch in 3.5.

 For clean quads, or where filter delay is critical, setting `dyn_notch_width_percent` to 0 runs only one single narrow notch.
 Motor temperatures are likely to be higher, but filter delay, and probably propwash, will be less.
 This is not recommended for normal quads but can be helpful on high-performance machines that are flown smoothly with clean props.
 Another approach for clean quads flown smoothly is to narrow the percentage width and increase the Q factor.
 For instance, setting width to 4% and Q to 200 results in a very narrow notch with much less delay.